GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ### Initial Access TTP

 -	[Adversary-in-The-Middle (AiTM) (T1557)](https://attack.mitre.org/techniques/T1557/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} – Adversaries position a network device to intercept communications which can include network sniffing or credential compromise.
--	[Breach Corpus (T1586)](https://attack.mitre.org/techniques/T1586/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} – It is very common for a user to leverage the same password across multiple sites, especially when a password manager either isn’t used or supported.
-A breach corpus is a data set of compromised username and passwords that can further be used in a credential access tactic.
+-	[Breach Corpus (T1586)](https://attack.mitre.org/techniques/T1586/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} – It is very common for a user to leverage the same password across multiple sites, primarily when a password manager either isn’t used or supported.
+A breach corpus is a data set of compromised usernames and passwords that can further be used in a credential access tactic.

 ### Credential Access TTP

 -	[Brute Force (T1110)](https://attack.mitre.org/techniques/T1110/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Guessing style attack using a breach corpus of compromised passwords or a new data set.
 -	[MFA Interception (T1111)](https://attack.mitre.org/techniques/T1111/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} – Adversaries may target multi-factor authentication (MFA) mechanisms (i.e. smart cards, token generators, etc.) to gain access to credentials that can be used to access systems, services, and network resources.
 This is most often associated with SIM stealing for phone-based OTP.
--	[MFA Fatigue (T1621)](https://attack.mitre.org/techniques/T1621/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} – Adversaries may abuse the generation of push notifications to continuously repeat login attempts.
+-	[MFA Fatigue (T1621)](https://attack.mitre.org/techniques/T1621/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} – Adversaries may abuse the generation of push notifications to repeat login attempts continuously.
 This bombards the user with login requests until they potentially give in.

 ## What is Phishing-Resistant?